ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

-2. they permit you to hide some technical details about the interaction with the devices, especially if there are set-up or tear-down interactions which are not the main point of the test.
+2. they permit you to hide some technical details about the interaction with the devices, especially if there are set-up or teardown interactions which are not the main point of the test.

 Let's see the advantages through the following example: you have to test the capability of TMC integrated with the other subsystems (production